Eddie Rosario Preview, Player Props: Braves vs. Cardinals

-The Atlanta Braves and Eddie Rosario (.394 slugging percentage over his past 10 games, including one homer), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves, including Eddie Rosario (.324 slugging percentage in past 10 games, including no homers), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at Truist Park, Thursday at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Cardinals.

 Eddie Rosario Game Info & Props vs. the Cardinals